 Dr. Richard Jagacinski (jagacinski.1@osu.edu)

-We are a society that highly values skilled movement in contexts such as sports and musical performance.
-Motion skills are often sophisticated in their behavioral organization and reflect implicit problem solving in coordinating multiple limbs and multiple tasks.
-Motion patterns can also be used to make inferences about underlying cognitive processes such as selective perception, attention, and memory in the context of action.
-This lab is developing new measurement techniques so that these underlying dynamic processes can be understood in greater detail.
-Research assistant opportunities are available for students with two courses in statistics, some computer programming experience and willingness to learn more, and who can participate for at least three semesters.
+The structure of action can provide insights into underlying cognitive processes such as attention, perception, and memory.
+This lab is developing new measurement techniques and mathematical models so that these underlying dynamic processes can be understood in greater detail.
+Research assistant opportunities are available for graduate and undergraduate students with at least two courses in statistics, some computer programming experience and willingness to learn more, and who can participate for at least three semesters.
+Examples of research projects involving different varieties of action are shown below.

 Rhythmic Tapping